 Make sure you’ve got an updated tree connected to your DNA test results.
-Here’s how to do that over at Ancestry.com.
+Here’s how to do that at the major testing companies.

-As you begin to become more familiar with the fifth generations of your matches, you may also start to see patterns of surnames or locations emerge among your matches.
+Even if you don’t immediately see familiar ancestral names as you evaluate the fifth generations of your matches, you may start to see patterns of surnames or locations emerge among your matches.
 These then become the surnames and locations that might be able to fill the missing spaces in your pedigree chart.

 What if your match doesn’t have a tree attached to their test results?
 See if they have an unlinked tree associated with their profile.
 If not, you may have to build one.
 Try these strategies for creating a “quick” family tree for your matches.